m3g/ComplexMixtures.jl/README.md

 # ComplexMixtures

-A package to study the structure of solutions formed by solutes and solvents of complex molecular shape.
+A package to study the structure of solutions formed by solutes and solvents of complex molecular shapes.

 ## Documentation: